FaintLocket424/HaskellNotes/New Vault/Currying in Haskell.md

 mult(4, 5) # 20
 ```

-But in Haskell, multi-parameter functions don't actually exist.
+But in Haskell, multi-parameter functions **don't actually exist**.

 When you create a function with 2 arguments, you're actually creating two functions.